lkicbslibc1/workaholic-helper/README.md

 Aidy, Chatbot Assistant for Workaholic v.1.0.
 Inside this program, you can:
 - Manage your work schedule:
       - Add, delete, or edit tasks or appointments
+      - Show the remaining days until the work is due.
       - Prioritize tasks.
       - Receive a notification if the work is due within 3 days.
 - Receive alerts if you have less than 9 hours of sleep to remind workaholics.